Beesbreathing/sharedstuff/EssayStuff.md

 - That is the usual Pro-Exploitation argument.
 Now, the first response a socialist would probably give here is that it's a moot point, Gambling shouldnt be a fundamental part of the economy.

-  - If you could have a planned economy, with a proactive enough planning institution, then you'd have a means of absorbing all risks in the economy, with the economy as a whole, instead of dividing them amongst the capitalists.
+  - If you could have a planned economy, with a proactive enough planning institution or computer system, then you'd have a means of absorbing all risks in the economy, with the economy as a whole, instead of dividing them amongst the capitalists.
 Such a thing would mitigate the risk and instability brunted here by the capitalists.

   - Then the question would be, in simplistic words "how many firms will fail, and what should we prepare with to respond to their failure."
 Which is a much easier question to answer for a planning institution, than the question capitalists must answer "will my firm fail, which firms relavent to me will fail, and what can I do to prevent it."
 As that question simply has far more things to worry about.